Glasgow Warriors: 2018-19: Pro14 Final in Glasgow

+2019-20 : COVID interrupts

 In 2019–20, the Warriors started poorly but results picked up as the season progressed.
 By the end of February 2020, Glasgow Warriors had solidified the play-off 3rd spot and were hopeful of a decent run to overtake Ulster into the 2nd place in their conference.
 However, the COVID-19 pandemic intervened and Pro14 matches were stopped.
 The season restarted at the end of August; but it was instead curtailed, now with only two matches to play, meaning it was virtually impossible to catch Ulster in the second spot.
 Worse for the Warriors was the Pro14 decision to not play any Quarter-Final matches which meant that they would not be involved in the play-offs.
 Missing out, the final was played between Leinster and Ulster, with Leinster winning.

+2020-21 : Danny Wilson in charge

 Season 2020-21 was still affected with the COVID-19 pandemic; this meant very limited or usually no fans at the matches.
 The Southern Kings went bankrupt and the Cheetahs were unable to compete due to the pandemic, so the Pro14 ran with 12 European sides, still in two conferences.
 They did however court some of the South African Super Rugby Unlocked franchises for the following season and organised an end of season tournament – the Rainbow Cup – which because of COVID-19 was run as a mini European league of the Pro14 sides; and a South African league of their 4 biggest franchises that the Pro14 wished to invite – the winners of the two leagues would play off in a final.
 Glasgow Warriors stuttered in the Pro14 and only improved towards the end of the tournament.
 They managed to still secure a Champions Cup spot despite their early form.
 The end of season Rainbow Cup saw Glasgow lose their match against the surprise eventual Rainbow Cup tournament winners Benetton Treviso but then win the rest of their matches, securing the 1872 Cup along the way and beating this season's Pro14 winners Leinster in their last match.